artjukovasa15-blip/ACBN0-FHI-aims-user-guide/README.md

    initialization.
 Competing spin states can lead to different self-consistent solutions.
 2. Use `plus_u_use_lowdin` for the calculations described with this implementation.
-The default on-site and Mulliken projectors are not numerically interchangeable with the Lowdin projector.
+The default on-site and Mulliken projectors can produce numerical instability.
-3. Report the projector, parent exchange-correlation functional, double-counting treatment, basis settings, integration grids, initial spin state, and SCF thresholds.
+3. Set the projector, parent exchange-correlation functional, double-counting treatment, basis settings, integration grids, initial spin state, and SCF thresholds.
 The self-consistent Hubbard parameters depend on these choices.
-4. Check basis convergence for the target observable.
-A smaller basis can assign more electronic weight to the selected Hubbard subspace and thereby produce a stronger correction; this does not imply better numerical convergence.
+4. A smaller basis can assign more electronic weight to the selected Hubbard subspace and thereby produce a stronger correction; this does not imply better numerical convergence.
 5. For adsorption or reaction energies, apply a consistent ACBN0 setup to the clean surface, every adsorbate-covered structure, and all molecular references.
 Select the physically relevant corrected shells in each component of the energy cycle.
-6. For band structures or densities of states, first converge ACBN0 in the ordinary SCF calculation.
-Preserve the converged physical state and Hubbard parameters when carrying out the subsequent electronic-structure analysis.

 ## 8. Present limitations